fourlabsldn/GampBundle/README.md

 ## Usage

 This bundle exposes the service `gamp.analytics`.
-It is a [none shared service][3], i.e. each time you retrieve the service you'll get a *new* instance.
+It is a [non shared service][3], i.e. each time you retrieve the service you'll get a *new* instance.

 ##### Example